acenturyandabit/chattree/README.md

 # Chat Tree
-By Christie Zhu, Eliza Smedley, Lewis Watts and Steven Liu, 2019.
+By Christie Zhu, Lewis Watts, Steven Liu and Eliza Smedley, 2019.
 ## What is it?
 Chat Tree is a chrome extension for visualising Messenger chats in a tree-like format.
 It also happens to contain a powerful set of functions to access and listen to messages in Messenger!